-- 4.1 We'll undertake our treasury management activities by employing only the instruments, methods and techniques detailed in this section. - 4.2 We will not incur foreign exchange rate risk and will only borrow and invest in sterling.
+- 4.1 We'll undertake our treasury management activities by employing only the instruments, methods and techniques detailed in this section. - 4.2 We will not incur foreign exchange rate risk and borrowings or investments will be in sterling, or hedged to sterling using cross currency swaps.